aortbals/specs_watcher/README.md

 # SpecsWatcher

 Quickly search through Spec’s online inventory and check availability.
+This project is just for fun, and is not meant to be relied on in any sort of *serious* capacity.

 ## Installation